-Each spring* the MLIS program conducts a survey to explore and quantify the post-graduate experiences of our recent alumni.
+Each spring, the MLIS program conducts a survey to explore and quantify the post-graduate experiences of our recent alumni.
 Specifically, we ask recent grads about their current place of employment, type of industry, and geographic location, as well as the skills they saw as most valuable for their current and future positions.
-In March/April 2016, the MLIS Program surveyed alumni who graduated during the 2014-2015 academic year.
-The survey had a 48% response rate, which in “surveyland” is phenomenal.
-Below are some key findings from the survey, including a helpful infographic.
+In May 2017, the MLIS Program surveyed alumni who graduated during the 2015-2016 academic year.
+The survey had an impressive 55% response rate.

 What are our grads up to?